NorthropGrumman/jellyfish/docs/books/modeling-with-the-system-descriptor/introduction-to-the-system-descriptor-language.md

 The System Descriptor (SD) is a Architecture-as-Code construct modeled after the DevOps Infrastructure-as-Code paradigm that streamlines flow from Development to Operations.
 The System Descriptor streamlines flow from System Engineering to Development.
-The System Descriptor is a collection of machine and human readable plain-text files that will enable new constructs for maintaining vertical (i.e., its top-down structure) and horizontal (i.e., how components interact with one another) traceability, architecture and design quality assessment, and automation of system acceptance test.
+The System Descriptor is a collection of machine and human readable plain-text files that enables new constructs for maintaining vertical (i.e., its top-down structure) and horizontal (i.e., how components interact with one another) traceability, architecture and design quality assessment, and automation of system acceptance test.
 This is all to increase predictability and reduce risk within a small-batch Agile program execution environments.